4xvgal/4xvgal/README.md

   - Implementing Bitcoin from scratch via *Programming Bitcoin* by Jimmy Song.

 - **OpenPleb Website**
-  - Building a Bitcoin education platform with TailwindCSS and TypeScript.
+  - Building a Bitcoin-fiat payment brdige platform with TailwindCSS and TypeScript.

 ---